At eye level – the women at GoodVision

 Renate Eden

-Head of Fundraising at EinDollarBrille association in Germany.
+Fundraising - Acquisition Specialist at EinDollarBrille e.V. in Germany.

-"From my own experience, I know what glasses and good eyesight can mean for quality of life and different careers.
-In my role as Head of Fundraising, I am part of the management team at GoodVision and am delighted with the absolutely equal and respectful cooperation in our mixed team."
+“From my own experience, I know what glasses and good vision can mean for quality of life and different careers."

-GoodVision promotes women in leadership positions in Germany as well as in the program countries.
+GoodVision promotes women in positions of responsibility in Germany as well as in the program countries.

 Matee Yartu Morris